darkpalacestudio/manuals/butterfly/manual/04_054_spread_eq.md

 <div class="block controls bg-dark-2">
 - <span class="item">Left-Click and Drag Up/Down:</span> Adjust Filter Count.
 </div>
-The Filter count is an indication of how many "dual" bell-curves are applied within the frequency range.
+The Filter count determines how many "dual" bell-curves are applied within the frequency range.
 For each instance, 2 bell-curve filters will be created with opposite gain values where one is placed on the left channel and the other is placed right channel.

 A value of 0 will disable the Spread-EQ and any odd-values will result in the volume of one of the channels being louder than the other, in order to prevent this it's advised to keep the count equal.
 <div class="pb"></div>

 #### Peak Distribution Slider